iobroker-community-adapters/ioBroker.frontier_silicon/README.md

 - The Media player must be on for preset discovery
 - Due to limitations of the FSAPI protocol, parallel operation with the UNDOK App is not reliable and thus not supported.
 Use at own risk.
+- Due to limitations of the FSAPI protocol, Radio station icons are not available in DAB+ mode.

 ## Documentation